slanska/flexilite/README.md

 # flexilite

 > "Smart data structures and dumb code works a lot better than the other way around."
+>
 > Eric S. Raymond, The Cathedral and The Bazaar.

+> "Bad programmers worry about the code.
+Good programmers worry about data structures and their relationships."
+> Linus Torvalds

 #What is Flexilite?
 Flexilite ("F") is a node.js library and set of SQL scripts to convert ordinary SQLite database